 Where to visit: Um, do you SKI?

 #5 — William & Mary

 This may be skewed by the fact I visited William & Mary 47 times as an undergraduate and had a great time 46 of them.
 I also like trees, a lot.
-If you do not like trees you won’t like it.
-If you do not like people dressed up like the flying nun churning butter right next door you won’t like it.
-But if you like crazy fraternity parties on weekends followed by crazy smart people on weekdays, and a law school where Sandra Day O’Conner is the Chancellor, you want to check this place out.
+If you don't like trees, you might not like it.
+If you do not like people dressed up like the flying nun churning butter right next door, you won’t like it.
+But if you like crazy fraternity parties on weekends followed by crazy smart people on weekdays, and a law school where Sandra Day O’Connor was the Chancellor, you want to check this place out.

 Michigan: check out their law school library.

 Vanderbilt, Washington University in St. Louis, and Colorado.
 I have worked at all three, so it would be unfair for me to rank them, BUT—each has an amazing campus and very new law schools.